lolipop316/ransomware-simulation-ui/README.md

 # Ransomware Simulation UI

 A simple HTML and CSS project built for Mission Ready Diploma (Mission 1).
-It simulates a ransomware lock screen to show how front-end design can represent cybersecurity concepts.
+Purpose was to simulates a ransomware lock screen to kinda show how front-end design can represent cybersecurity concepts.

 ## Github Pages
 Click [HERE](https://lolipop316.github.io/ransomware-simulation-ui/) for free dabloons 😍

-## Used
+## What Was Used
 - HTML
 - CSS
-- VS Code to write everything up
+- VS Code
+- W3S

 ## What I Practiced
 - Basic HTML structure and form elements